garrandall/popular-music-data/tracks/i-need-money-marky-mark-the-funky-bunch.md

 Bitch better have my money!
 Word! cuz times are hard
-I lost my job, my wallet, my friends and my credit card My brothers a millionare and he dont even share
+I lost my job, my wallet, my friends and my credit card My brothers a millionare and he don't even share
-For all he cares i could be on the welfare
+For all he cares I could be on the welfare
 I need cash in a hurry and it just aint funny
 I need money

 CHORUS
 I Need money, yeah thats my situation
 So right a check cuz im takin donations
-Or handouts, It dont matter
+Or handouts, It don't matter
 As long As my pockets get fatter & fatter & fatter
 Cuz im hungry for the green backs
 For a dollar I'll even sell big macs
-Thats right cuz brother i found
+Thats right cuz brother I found
 That money makes the world go round
 Dont care what you people say
 I just wanna get Paid!
 U call me greedy but u know its true
 That u want money too!
-I need. u know what i need
+I need. u know what I need
-I need. u know what i need
+I need. u know what I need
 We all need

 CHORUS